 United Kingdom: Delete Para 29

-Egypt: The development of telemedicine at new levels, with mobile devices, distance intervention and controls, which allows improving health care services in all the national territory.
+Egypt: The development of telemedicine at new levels, with mobile devices, distance intervention and controls, which allows improving health care services across the national territory.

 JCA: The development of telemedicine at new levels, with mobile devices, distance intervention and controls, and accessibility solutions, which allows improving health care services in all the national territory.